destroflyer/maniascript/docs/advanced/aliases.md

 Aliases are a special type of pointer that are assigned via `<=>`.
 They are fast and quite powerful, yet their behaviour can be surprising, especially if you are used to common pointer programming.

-Here's an example: There's a [parameter array](/basics/types.html#parameter-array) of players called `Players`, which is offered by the ingame APIs and sorted descending by score.
+Here's an example: There's an [API array](/basics/types.html#api-array) of players called `Players`, which is offered by the ingame APIs and sorted descending by score.
 You can write:

 ```ManiaScript
 declare BestPlayer <=> Players[0];